Badg/plassets/README.md

 The simulated nosql design architecture also has the effect that the asset name is used directly as the primary key, instead of assigning each a unique ID programmatically and giving the name an index.

+Finally: note that the filter strategy cannot conflict with the asset name, since asset names must be at least 4 characters.

 # Side notes